 The acquaintance who was also the photographer for the event, suggested I wore a mask and dark clothing for the procession as the majority of people would be dressed in ‘mock formal’ attire.

 On arrival I joined the back of the procession at St Johns Hall with my husband and son.
 When the procession began, I made my way to the front so that I could observe Cassandra’s performance.
-Penglaz the ‘Oss did not appear during the first procession so I concentrated on Cassandra’s movements as she marched at the front of the band in time to the music and waved to the people who lined the streets.
-On our arrival at the hill fort we stood around the large beacon to warm ourselves by the fire and then visited a pub with the photographer, her partner and another friend of theirs.
+Penglaz the ‘Oss did not appear during the first procession so I concentrated on Cassandra’s movements as she marched at the front of the band in time to the music waving to the people who lined the streets.
+On our arrival at the hill fort we stood around the large fire beacon to warm ourselves and then visited a pub with the photographer, her partner and another friend of theirs.

 The crowd seemed to increase in numbers when we joined the second procession and once again I followed the procession at the back with my husband and son, then gradually moved to the front.